 FENTANYL TEST STRIPS

-You can test your substance(s) for fentanyl with cheap, easy-to-use strips that tell you in three minutes whether fentanyl is present.
+You can test your substance(s) for fentanyl with affordable, easy-to-use strips that tell you in three minutes whether fentanyl is present.

 #NOSHAME PLEDGE